MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/trials-subscriptions.md

 [Country/Regional Availability and Supported Translations](../compliance/apptest-countries-and-translations.md)
 [Get Started as a Reseller of Business Central Online](get-started-online.md)
 [Preparing Demonstration Environments (as a partner)](demo-environment.md)

+## Survey

+Help us understand if you use Microsoft's custom Help toolkit.
+Take the survey in English here: [https://forms.office.com/r/A4cUJgjkD1](https://forms.office.com/r/A4cUJgjkD1).